erikato-git/Quarkus-Quinoa-Starter-Project-w.-Native-Image/README.md

 npm run build
 ```

-B. Navigate to root and generate an "...SNAPSHOT-runner" executable file by running this command in terminal:
+B. Navigate to root and generate a "...SNAPSHOT-runner" executable file by running this command in terminal:

 ```shell script
 ./mvnw package -Pnative "-Dquarkus.native.container-build=true"